 Cake and cupcake containers, a salad spinner, and a deviled egg dish are items that I don’t use on a regular basis.
 They go on the top shelf.

-Tip Six: Keep Appliances in One Area
+Tip Six: Keep Appliances and Serving Pieces in One Area

 We don’t use these appliances regularly, so they live in the pantry.

-I’m out of tips but I’ll continue sharing what I keep in my pantry.
 I have a lot of kitchen cabinets but I also have a lot of dishes.
 These items wouldn’t fit in my cabinets so they are stored in the pantry.
 I love serving cakes and cookies on footed stands.

 You can just see two of our recycle bins under the shelf in the picture above.
 We keep a bin for cans and another for mixed paper in the pantry.
 Everything else goes in bins in the basement.
 (We don’t have curbside recycling in our city.)